Cantellos/Responsive_Configurator_Website_for_InviSolar/README.md

 # Responsive Configurator Website for InviSolar

 This project is a responsive web application designed for InviSolar, enabling users to configure solar panel installations interactively.
-Built with modern web technologies, it ensures optimal performance across various devices and screen sizes.

 ## 🌐 Features